 Incoming Natural Corks - Average TCA Score

-CQC screening results from incoming cork shipments, for the three month period ending 12/31/2018, displayed the lowest incidence of TCA observed to date.
+CQC screening results from incoming cork shipments, for the three month period ending 12/31/20, displayed the lowest incidence of TCA observed for this time period to date.
 Correspondingly, the percentage of cork shipments rejected by CQC Members was reduced.

-Analysis of natural cork shipments continue to demonstrate a steady reduction in occurrence of the chemical compound associated with taint.
+Analysis of natural cork shipments continues to demonstrate a steady reduction in the occurrence of the chemical compound associated with taint.
 Since the adoption of its chemical testing method, the California based Cork Quality Council has screened every shipment of natural corks its members have brought to their warehouses.
-Before CQC members accept any cork lot into inventory, screening samples are sent to ETS Laboratories for GC/MS analysis of 2,4,6-Trichloroanisle (TCA).
+Before CQC members accept any cork lot into inventory, screening samples are sent to ETS Laboratories for GC/MS analysis of 2,4,6-Trichloroanisole (TCA).